nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     - Delete a task `delete `
     - Locate tasks by keyword `find `
     - Give a task a certain level of priority `prioritise `
-    - Viewing tasks allocated to a team member `view `
+    - Viewing tasks allocated to a team member `viewtask `
     - Assign task to a team member `assign `
   - Teammate related features
     - Create new teammate `new teammate `